-- S-13: Foster a robust urban ecology through complimentary elements such as robust tree canopy, green streets/corridors, and native vegetation. - S-14: Design to be hardy, primarily native, and connected. - S-15: To the greatest extent feasible and working around development, retain existing healthy native trees and vegetation. - •Plant trees at a rate that, at maturity, will sequester at least as much carbon as was sequestered at the time the golf course was closed and meet the tree canopy goal identified in the 2040 Comprehensive Plan (LU-19). - •Plant species of trees and other vegetation that can adapt to anticipated climate change in the region and provide a variety of benefits such as pollution and habitat.
-Tree species selection is subject to approval by the City Forester. - •Use biologically diverse native prairie plantings instead of turf where feasible, with low-maintenance turf preferred when it is necessary. - •Design considering long-term maintenance needs. - •Plant at least fifty (50) percent of all landscaped area that is not turf or hardscape with species native to the state.
+S-13: Foster a robust urban ecology through complimentary elements such as robust tree canopy, green streets/corridors, and native vegetation.

+S-14: Design to be hardy, primarily native, and connected.

+S-15: To the greatest extent feasible and working around development, retain existing healthy native trees and vegetation.

+- •Plant trees at a rate that, at maturity, will sequester at least as much carbon as was sequestered at the time the golf course was closed and meet the tree canopy goal identified in the 2040 Comprehensive Plan (LU-19). - •Plant species of trees and other vegetation that can adapt to anticipated climate change in the region and provide a variety of benefits such as pollution and habitat.
+Tree species selection is subject to approval by the City Forester. - •Use biologically diverse native prairie plantings instead of turf where feasible, with low-maintenance turf preferred when it is necessary. - •Design considering long-term maintenance needs. - •Plant at least fifty (50) percent of all landscaped area that is not turf or hardscape with species native to the state. - •Exotic invasive species are prohibited, such as European buckthorn and Tartarian honeysuckle.